Bank Holiday delivery & collection

 Hair care routine

 If your hair is thinning and/or falling out, it is likely fragile and easily damaged.
-Therefore, a hair care routine that keeps this in mind is important.
+A hair care routine that keeps this in mind is important.
 Use a gentle shampoo followed by a moisturising conditioner.
-Avoid using heat on the hair through the use of hair dryers, straighteners, and curling tongs when possible, opting to let your hair air dry instead.
+Avoid using heat on the hair.
+Ditch your hair dryer, straighteners, and curling tongs when possible, opting to let your hair air dry instead.

 Vitamins

-Because vitamin requirements are different in pregnancy and not all vitamins are safe for the baby, it's best to check any supplements you are thinking of taking with your doctor.
-There are special, pregnancy-approved hair supplements on the market, so you should look into those first.
+Vitamin requirements are different in pregnancy and not all vitamins are safe for your baby.
+That’s why it's best to check any supplements you are thinking of taking with your doctor.
+There are special, pregnancy-approved hair supplements available.

 Speak to your doctor